-On the negative, one-star end, several people used the restaurant review as a pretext for airing their disapproval of Legault’s handling of the pandemic, specifically with regards to the restaurant industry.
+On the negative, one-star end, several people used the restaurant review as a pretext for expressing their disapproval of Legault’s handling of the pandemic, specifically regarding the restaurant industry.
 In the last 24 hours, one reviewer wrote, “Serving the person who closed your business, you deserve to stay closed,” while another said, “Not very good, and serves the fat dictator who shut it down during all this time...
 To boycott...”

-That said, the five-star reviews from those who feel the restaurant isn’t deserving of the backlash are coming in much stronger — at a rate of about 10 times that of the negative ones.
-Eater counts 40 one-star reviews, compared to approximately 400 five-star ones, in the past 5 days alone.
+That said, the five-star reviews from those who feel the restaurant doesn’t deserve the backlash are coming in much stronger — at a rate of about 10 times that of the negative ones.
+Eater counts 40 one-star reviews, compared to approximately 400 five-star ones, in the past five days alone.
 (It has a total of 618 reviews.)

-In a likely attempt to peddle the message of the Québécois everyman, Legault on July 9 shared photos of himself and his wife at Le L’Assom, with a caption that weighs in on the debate of where to procure the province’s most famous dish.
+In a likely attempt to peddle the message of the Québécois everyman, Legault shared photos of himself and his wife at Le L’Assom on July 9, with a caption that weighs in on the debate of where to procure the province’s most famous dish.
 He claims it’s at this haunt in L’Assomption, a provincial riding he’s held as a member of the National Assembly (MNA) since 2012.

 “The fries are homemade & just crispy enough.
 The cheese is fresh & light.
 Lest we forget the sauce, which is creamy and as salty as one would want,” he said on Twitter.
 On Instagram and Facebook, he rated the poutine 9.5/10, and said it was “worth the detour.”

 The restaurant shared the endorsement on its Facebook page.